-The CSSO or designee shall receive all allegations of student misconduct, investigate the complaints, which includes meeting with the student to give him/her the opportunity to respond to the allegations of misconduct.
+The Vice President of Student Success or designee shall receive all allegations of student misconduct, investigate the complaints, which includes meeting with the student to give him/her the opportunity to respond to the allegations of misconduct.
 The student will decide if he/she wants the complaint handled administratively (between the student and the Dean of Students (designee) or through an administrative hearing committee (made up of two (2) faculty or staff [of the two (2) faculty or staff, one serving as the hearing chair] and one (1) student)-totals three (3) members of the hearing committee.
-If the allegations of misconduct are discrimination and/or harassment based on federal or state Civil Rights laws, the College will investigate those incidents through the Civil Rights Grievance and Investigation Process, System President's Procedures (SP) 19-60.
+If the allegations of misconduct are discrimination and/or harassment based on federal or state Civil Rights laws, the College will investigate those incidents through the Civil Rights Grievance and Investigation Process.
+System President's Procedures SP 19-60.

-Once the investigation is complete, either through this process or the Civil Rights Grievance and Investigation Process, the CSSO or designee shall render a sanction decision.
+Once the investigation is complete, either through this process or the Civil Rights Grievance and Investigation Process, the Vice President of Student Success or designee shall render a sanction decision.